What is a Charter School?

 The tension between unions and charter schools often dominates the headlines.
 Charter schools were originally championed by union leaders and that amicable relationship persists in various states, where charter school teachers are unionized.
 The current tension often stems from the fact that charter schools are often exempt from typical teacher laws regarding unions and normal certification.
 Unions often have long-standing relationships with school districts, and often charter schools are viewed as taking students and funds outside of those districts.
 Nevertheless, charter schools often cooperate with districts and unions.

 According to the 2015 PDK/Gallup poll, the quality of teachers is one of the most important factors for parents in choosing a public school.
 The question for charter schools pertains to their ability to recruit and retain high quality teachers in conjunction with varying degrees of autonomy across states.
-Federal regulation stipulates that all teachers for core academic subjects, including charter school teachers, must meet highly qualified teacher requirements.
-To be considered highly qualified, teachers must hold a bachelor’s degree, obtain state certification, and demonstrate subject matter competence in their subject.
+Federal regulation stipulates that all teachers and paraprofessionals working in a program supported by Title I meet applicable State certification and licensure requirements, including any requirements for alternative certification programs.
 Each state has the freedom to determine its own certification requirements.
 Depending on the state charter school laws, charter schools may be exempt from state certification requirements.
 However, the majority of states require certification or stipulate alternative requirements for charter schools.